Help Center

 Repeat the same process for every term in every language, and don’t forget to translate taxonomy labels and slugs.

-JetSmartFilters boasts 12 filter types, which can be translated in the Advanced Translation Editor by WPML.
-Backed by the translated taxonomy, the smart filters should now be picked properly by the WPML modules and remain operative on the secondary-language page.
-Stick to the steps below to carry out the first filter translation.
+JetSmartFilters offers various filter types, which can be translated using the WPML translation editor.
+Backed by the translated taxonomy, the smart filters should now be correctly picked up by the WPML modules and remain operational on the secondary-language page.
+Follow the steps below to complete the first filter translation.

 Find the necessary filters

-Go to Smart Filters > Smart Filters and seek those located on the archive page.
-Then, press the “+” icon next to the correct filter title.
+Go to WordPress Dashboard > Smart Filters > All Filters and press the “Edit” button next to the needed filter.

 Add the translation